 There are some amazing tourist places in Perth!

 Albany Highway being a thoroughfare, there isn’t much quality accommodation in Victoria Park, only a few motor lodges.
 For a quiet area, East Perth is just across the Swan River.
 There is plenty of parkland and the city is just nearby.
-The Fraser Suites are a very attractive option.

 A Fremantle day trip is a great thing to do when you visit Perth.
 One day may be short for all the things to see in Fremantle but it is one of the best day trips from Perth.
 Fremantle tourist attractions are diverse and it’s worth doing a little research on what to include on your Fremantle itinerary.

 Artist: Alan Bond, Allied Mills, 111 Stirling Hwy, North Fremantle

 Technically, this is not street art… But the branding mural on the silo of Allied Mills is an icon of Fremantle sightseeing.
 The mills tower over Stirling Hwy driving into Fremantle, facing the ocean.
 Interestingly, it was painted by a Perth businessman, before his successful (and controversial) business dealings in Perth, which included winning the America’s Cup.

 In my view, it’s easy to do Fremantle walking tour and include some street art.
 The Fremantle to Perth train only takes half an hour and there is a local CAT bus to take to South Fremantle.

 Artist: ROA, Old Navy buildings, Canning Hwy, North Fremantle